videolan/vlc-ios/README.md

 Before creating an issue or ticket, please double check for duplicates!

+Two templates are provided helping you report an issue and request a feature.

+Each section of the template should contain at least one meaningful sentence in order to guarantee a proper understanding of the ticket.

 ## Code of Conduct

 Please read and follow the [VideoLAN CoC](https://wiki.videolan.org/Code_of_Conduct/).